confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ```

 By default, KSQL hides internal and system topics.
 Use the SHOW ALL TOPICS
-statement to see the full list of topics in the Kafka cluster:
+statement to see the full list of topics in the {{ site.ak }} cluster:

 ```sql
 SHOW ALL TOPICS;